The Effect of Temporary Pain After RFA: A Guide

 It’s completely normal to wonder how long you’ll be dealing with side effects versus how long you’ll enjoy the pain relief.
 The good news is that for most people, the side effects from radiofrequency neurotomy are short-lived, while the benefits can last for many months.
 Your body needs a little time to heal after the procedure, but the recovery process is usually straightforward.
 Understanding the timeline can help you feel more prepared and confident as you heal.
 Let’s walk through what you can expect in the short and long term.

-Your Timeline for Short-Term Effects
+Your Timeline for Short-Term Side Effects

 Right after your procedure, it’s common to feel some new sensations around the treatment area.
 You might notice some soreness, numbness, or a tingling feeling, similar to pins and needles.
 Some people describe it as a mild burning or a feeling like a sunburn.
 These effects are a normal part of the healing process and typically fade within a few days to a couple of weeks.
 Think of it as your body’s response to the treatment as the targeted nerves settle down.
 Most people are able to manage this initial discomfort with ice packs and rest, getting back to their normal routine fairly quickly.